Nirushan1/Nirushan1/README.md

 - 👨‍💻 I'm all about using tech to make cool stuff happen.
 I get a kick out of crafting `Restful API` services that are both efficient and scalable. `Real-time data processing`?
 Bring it on, I love the challenge!

-- 🎓 I graduated with a degree in `Computer Science` from National Institute of Technology Tiruchirappalli.
-During my time there, I dug into creating an "Intelligent Recommendation System for Course Selection."
-Pretty neat, right?
+- 🎓 I’m currently pursuing a `Master of Computer Science (Advanced Entry)` at the University of Sydney.
+Previously, I earned my degree in Computer Science from the National Institute of Technology Tiruchirappalli, where I developed an 'Intelligent Recommendation System for Course Selection.'
+It was a fascinating project!

 - 🌐 Right now, I'm knee-deep in developing microservices, tweaking `code` to make it run like a well-oiled machine, and juggling `data streams` like a pro.
 I've had some awesome internship at Visa Inc., where I got to dive into different tech environments.